Best laptops for Photoshop in 2024: Our 6 top picks for photo editing

 How We Test Laptops for Photoshop

-Every laptop we test goes through countless lab tests before a review goes live.
-We look at how a laptop fairs in regards to its performance, battery life, speakers, heat management, and display.
-While each laptop on this list has gone through every test we could run on it, there are a few specific test results we paid close attention to when choosing the best laptops for Photoshop.
+Every laptop we test undergoes countless lab tests before a review goes live.
+We look at how a laptop performs in terms of CPU and GPU-intensive tasks, battery life, speakers, heat management, and display.
+While each laptop on this list has gone through every test we could run on it; there are a few specific test results we paid close attention to when choosing the best laptops for Photoshop.

-When you work with Photoshop, it’s important that the colors you’re working with will accurately translate to other screens when your file is shared.
-To detect a laptop’s display brightness and DCI-P3 color gamut, we use a Klein K10 colorimeter test.
-We also pay attention to each laptop’s Delta E score, showing how accurate a display’s colors are.
+When you work with Photoshop, it’s important that the colors you’re working with will translate to other screens when your file is shared.
+To detect a laptop’s display brightness and DCI-P3 color gamut, we use a Klein K-10A colorimeter, Klein ChromaSurf, and DisplayCal to calculate a laptop's average brightness and color gamut volume.
+We also pay attention to each laptop’s Delta-E score, showing how accurate a display’s colors are.

 Additionally, performance is important in a laptop running Adobe Photoshop.
-The Geekbench benchmark tests a laptop’s overall performance.
-To test a laptop’s GPU, the 3DMark benchmark determines how well a laptop can run graphic-intensive applications.
-Discrete graphics are ideal when selecting a laptop for Photoshop, but you might forgo a discrete GPU for a more budget-friendly laptop.
+The Geekbench CPU benchmark tests a laptop’s overall performance.
+To test a laptop’s GPU, the 3DMark benchmarks determine how well a laptop can run graphic-intensive applications.
+Discrete graphics are ideal when selecting a laptop for Photoshop, but not essential, so you might forgo a discrete GPU for a more budget-friendly laptop.

 Why Trust Laptop Mag